xavi-/beeline/README.markdown

         //   and values === [ "pictures/actors/smith/will.jpg" ]
     },
     "/`user`/static/`path...`": function(req, res, tokens, values) {
-        // Called when req.url contains at least three parts, the second of which is "static"
+        // Called when req.url contains at least three parts, the second of which
+        // is "static".
         // The parameter tokens is an object that maps token names and value
         // For example if req.url === "/da-oozer/static/pictures/venkman.jpg"
         //   then tokens === { "user": "da-oozer", "path": "pictures/venkman.jpg" }